amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - mocks substitute commands
 - stubs substitute queries
 ### Observable Behaviour vs. Implementation Details
-- test fragility corresponds to "resistance to refactoring" attribute
+- test fragility corresponds to resistance to refactoring attribute
 #### Observable Behaviour Isn't The Same As Public API
 - an operations is one method that calculates, incurs side effects or both
-- code can be categorized along two dimensions
+- code can be categorized into two dimensions
     1. public API vs. private API
     2. observable behaviour vs. implementation details
 - these dimensions don't overlap, meaning that one piece of code belongs to either one of the categories, but not both